McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 You can use [pure Markdown](content/markdown/#subscript-and-superscript) for writing simple math expressions.

-If this is not enough, the `math` shortcode helps you generating math and chemical formulae using the [MathJax](https://mathjax.org/) library.
+If this is not enough, the `math` shortcode helps you rendering math and chemical formulae using the [MathJax](https://mathjax.org/) library.

 {{< math align="center" >}}
 $$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$